The Gap-Giant Association: Are Planets Hiding in the Gaps?: Dynamical stability

 Kepler-90 differs from the other three systems in that the masses of its inner planets are poorly constrained.
 Additionally, when we initialized Kepler-90-like systems using the process described above, nearly every system went unstable before $10^9\,P_1$, even without a hypothetical gap planet.
 Specifically, in these tests, we adopted masses for planets g and h from the transit-timing analysis of \citet{Liang2021}, and drew the other planet masses from the \citet{Chen&Kipping2017} mass-radius relation.
 This finding indicates that the prescribed initial conditions are unrealistic for Kepler-90, consistent with the system's previously noted dynamical fragility \citep{Granados2018, Gaslac2024}.
 To ensure dynamical stability, we instead initialized all of Kepler-90's planets (including the transiting outer giant) on initially circular and coplanar orbits.

 We then injected a hypothetical planet into each system's gap.
-The orbital period of the gap planet was drawn from a normal distribution centered on the geometric mean of the bordering planets' periods, $\sqrt{P_i\,P_{i\,{+}\,1}}$, with a standard deviation equal to $5$\% of this value.
+To place the planet near the center of the gap, we drew its orbital period from a normal distribution centered on the geometric mean of the bordering planets' periods, $\sqrt{P_i\,P_{i\,{+}\,1}}$, with a standard deviation equal to $5$\% of this value.
 The injected planet's mass was sampled from a normal distribution with a mean and standard deviation set equal to the mean mass of the known inner planets in the system, with negative draws rejected and resampled.
 For Kepler-48, -65, and -139, we assigned eccentricities and inclinations from Rayleigh distributions with scale parameters $\sigma_e\,{=}\,0.02$ and $\sigma_I\,{=}\,1.5^\circ$, consistent with the other inner planets.
 For Kepler-90, the gap planet was placed on an initially circular and coplanar orbit.
 In both cases, the orbital angles were drawn randomly from uniform distributions.
-These choices yielded a variety of plausible gap planets resembling the other inner planets, with masses of ${\sim}\,2$\,--\,$20\,M_\oplus$ depending on the system.
+These choices yielded a variety of plausible gap planets that resembled the other inner planets, with $90$\% of their masses in the range $1$\,--\,$20\,M_\oplus$.